Issue Deep Dive

 The end of Roe v.
 Wade?

 Canada is a firm supporter of multilaterals related to this issue.
-According to UN Women, in 2021, Canada was the 11th-largest government contributor with almost US$27 million in funding provided.
+According to UN Women, in 2022, Canada was the 9th-largest DAC contributor with more than US$16 million in funding provided.
 Canada also supports gender-related health initiatives through the UNFPA and She Decides.

 Funding & Policy Outlook

-The FIAP commits to spending 95% of Canada’s bilateral ODA on investments that target or integrate gender equality and the empowerment of women and girls by FY2021/22: The release of OECD data and Canada’s 2022 financial report will reveal whether this target was met.
+The FIAP commits to spending 95% of Canada’s bilateral ODA on investments that target or integrate gender equality and the empowerment of women and girls by FY2021/22: .
+As of March 2023, Canada’s Minister of International Development confirmed that Canada has surpassed this target, with 99% of Canada’s bilateral ODA either targeting or integrating gender equality over the last fiscal year.

 Canada tracks progress in all six of the FIAP’s action areas: They use a set of KPIs, as well as complimentary indicators to specifically track gender equality efforts.